(Yes, I really do use that very greeting in real life!)

 And you’ve already gathered it’s a Boys World, right?
 We also have two little dudes, Cooper and Ryder.
 They are almost as different as two kids can be and keep my life interesting and full!
 Collections of little rocks and Skylanders, drawings of all kinds and random action figures are pretty much everywhere around here.
 I use the term and hashtag #boysrule a lot- because, well, they just do!
 (My hands are tied on this one, ya know?) :) Blessedly...

 We own and operate an aquarium business called Aquatic Perfections here in Idaho Falls.
-(Stephen and I are both eastern Idaho natives and have lived here our whole lives.)
+(Stephen and I are both eastern Idaho natives and have lived in Idaho our whole lives.)
 For real, my husband is a salt water aquarium encyclopedia.
 And I'm just a whiz at sending invoices and picking up shipments at the airport. :)

 This blog didn’t start out as anything other than a method of family sharing.
 I started to share my creative endeavors as time went on, and now that kinda shadows my family stuff- sometimes more than I’d like.
-I still document out real life here though and hope those posts don't turn anyone off- it's who I am and this place is really a reflection of me (generally on my better days, it's true- no one needs another downer).
+I still document our real life here though and hope those posts don't turn anyone off- it's who I am and this place is really a reflection of me (generally on my better days, it's true- no one needs another downer).

 The best place to really connect with me is Instagram.
 Followed probably by twitter.
 Where you'll find me tweeting about Vikings on History Channel, or maybe how cool my boys think Wild Kratts on PBS is.
 Those two shows rule the TV at our house!
 Yet again, it's true, I'm weird. :)